jongwook/graphdb-benchmarks/README.md

 ## Configuration

-All configurations for the benchmark, including which graph backend and which graph backend to use, need to be specified in the file `/test/resources/META-INF/input.properties`.
+All configurations for the benchmark, including which graph/storage backend to use, need to be specified in the file `/test/resources/META-INF/input.properties`.

+Additionally, it is recommended to give the JVM enough heap space, e.g.

+    $ export MAVEN_OPTS="-Xmx16g"

 ## The Storage